ICCER Steering Committee

-Steven Friesen is Manager of Quality, Best Practice & Research at Bethany Care Society and holds an adjunct appointment with the University of Alberta's faculty of Rehabilitation Medicine’s Occupational Therapy department.
+Steven Friesen is Director, Quality, Clinical Education and Research at Bethany Care Society and holds an adjunct appointment with the University of Alberta's faculty of Rehabilitation Medicine’s Occupational Therapy department.
 He has held research and evaluation positions in Alberta’s public and non-profit health care sector for more than 15 years.
 His professional experience includes a broad focus on health service and system research and program evaluation across primary care, continuing care and acute care settings.
 Steven’s graduate work in environmental design and subsequent research experience emphasize a special focus on the performance of the built environment and relationship to health and health care systems.

 Bow Valley College

 Doreen Stewart, Associate Dean, Health Care Aide and Work Integrated Learning in the School of Health and Wellness

 Glenda Tarnowski - Since becoming an LPN in 1984, Glenda has practiced in a variety of acute care, long term care, clinic settings, and specialized perioperative practice.
 Moving into nursing regulation at the College of Licensed Practical Nurses of Alberta in 2014 and taking on the portfolio of Director of Professional Practice in early 2018.

 She have a strong commitment to life-long learning and hold a Master of Arts in Leadership with Health specialization from Royal Roads University, and a Certified Health Executive designation from the Canadian College of Health Leaders.
 Most recently having completed graduate studies in Corporate Social Innovation with a focus on Design Thinking for creative solutions.